telerik/winforms-docs/pdfviewer/localization.md

 slug: winforms/pdfviewer/localization
 tags: localization
 published: True
-position: 7
+position: 9
 ---

 # Localization

-##

 To localize __RadPdfViewer__ to display any text and messages in a specific language:

 * Create a custom __PdfViewerLocalizationProvider__ class.

 * Override the __GetLocalizedString(string id)__ method and provide a translation for the label and user messages.
 If a translation is not provided, the default value will be returned.
-This behavior is guaranteed by the call to the base
-              __GetLocalizedString__ method in the default clause of the switch statement in the example.
+This behavior is guaranteed by the call to the base __GetLocalizedString__ method in the default clause of the switch statement in the example.

 Below is a sample implementation of an English localization provider:
-        #_[C#] _

 {{source=..\SamplesCS\PdfViewer\PdfLocalization.cs region=localization}}
 {{source=..\SamplesVB\PdfViewer\PdfLocalization.vb region=localization}}